mparno/fenics-web/source/releases/1.1/index.rst

    respectively.

-   This change was necessary to differentiate between mesh classes the new geometry classes that have been introduced for built-in mesh generation.
+   This change was necessary to differentiate between mesh classes and the new geometry classes that have been introduced for built-in mesh generation.